MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-standalone-ca.md

 ## Create a request file

-To create a request file to use with a stand-alone CA
+To create a request file to use with a stand-alone CA, do the following:

 1. On the computer hosting the Operations Manager feature for which you are requesting a certificate, open an Administrator Command Prompt.